The Ford

 celebrated its 50th anniversary in 2010.

-Many steel Model T parts are still
+Many steel Model T parts are

-manufactured today, and even fiberglass replicas of
+still manufactured today, and even fiberglass replicas

-recorded by The Who).
+later recorded by The Who).

 In 2008, there was an around